agility/WYSIWYG-CustomButtons/README.md

 8. Now that you have the base working, modify the JS file to support your needs.

 ### Using Custom Script URL
-1. Create a new JS file and copy the [TODO:link] sample.js file to get started as a boilerplate and paste that into your JS file.
+1. Create a new JS file and copy the [Sample Boilerplate](sample-boilerplate.js) file to get started as a boilerplate and paste that into your JS file.

 2. Upload your JS file to a location that can be accessed across-domains.
 You can upload this to **Agility Media & Documents**, or any other hosted file service.